MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 > If you have customizations that rely on the legacy SMTP email setup, there is a chance that something will go wrong with your customizations if you start using email extensions.
 We recommend that you set up and test the extensions before you turn on the feature switch for enhanced email capabilities.

 > [!IMPORTANT]
-> If you choose the OAuth option for authentication in your legacy SMTP email setup, you must create an application registration in the Azure portal, and then run the **Set up Azure Active Directory** assisted setup guide in [!INCLUDE[prod_short](includes/prod_short.md)] to connect to Azure AD.
+> If you choose the OAuth option for authentication, you must create an application registration in the Azure portal, and then run the **Set up Azure Active Directory** assisted setup guide in [!INCLUDE[prod_short](includes/prod_short.md)] to connect to Azure AD.
 For more information, see [Create an App Registration for Business Central in Azure Portal](admin-how-setup-email.md#create-an-app-registration-for-business-central-in-azure-portal).

 ## Add Email Accounts
 The **Set Up Email** assisted setup guide can help you get started quickly with emails.